 In addition to the work carried out in the lumber program, in 1992 the ALSC began a program to monitor the performance of agencies which supervise the pressure treating of lumber by treating plants operating under the American Wood Protection Association (formerly American Wood Preserver's Association) standards.
 The BOR discharges this function by accrediting those agencies and monitoring their performance.

 In 2001 the ALSC also began a program to monitor the performance of agencies supervising the labeling of heat treated wood packaging material produced by wood packaging facilities under the requirements of International Plant Protection Convention (IPPC) Guidelines for Regulating Wood Packaging Material in International Trade.
 The BOR discharges this function pursuant to the Memorandum of Understanding with the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) and ALSC policies and procedures.
+This program was expanded in 2015 to include labeling of fumigated wood packaging material as well.

 In 2012 the ALSC began a program to monitor the performance of agencies supervising the labeling of residential/commercial densified fuel pellets produced by pellet manufacturers under the requirements of the Pellet Fuels Institute (PFI) Standard Specification for Residential/Commercial Densified Fuel; the PFI Residential/Commercial Densified Fuel QA/QC Handbook and ALSC policies and procedures.
 The BOR discharges this function by accrediting those agencies and monitoring their performance.